2026 NFL Draft TE Class: Every Top Tight End Prospect Ranked and Graded

 Landing Spot Impact — Dynasty Value Shifts

-Warren to a top-5 QB: If Warren lands with a Lamar Jackson, Josh Allen, or Joe Burrow — teams that already target their TE heavily — his dynasty floor is top-3 TE in the league within two seasons.
+Kenyon Sadiq to a top-5 QB: If Sadiq lands with Lamar Jackson, Josh Allen, or Joe Burrow — teams that already target their TE heavily — his dynasty floor is top-3 TE in the league within two seasons.
 Rostered in all formats.